 The Antikensammlung is one of the world’s most important collections of Greek and Roman art.
 The collection is presented in three separate buildings on the Museumsinsel Berlin: in the Pergamonmuseum, the Altes Museum, and the Neues Museum.
 The exhibition in the Pergamonmuseum features full-scale reconstructions of architectural monuments from Greek and Roman antiquity.

-The main attraction is undoubtedly the Pergamon Altar (180–160 BCE).
+The main attraction is undoubtedly the Pergamon Altar (180–160 BC).
 Its relief frieze is a masterpiece of Hellenistic art.
 It depicts the Olympian gods in battle with the Giants.
-A shining example of Roman architecture, by contrast, is the Market Gate of Miletus dating from around 100 CE.
+A shining example of Roman architecture, by contrast, is the Market Gate of Miletus dating from around 100 AD.

 Since 2013, the Pergamonmuseum has been undergoing staggered renovations as part of the Masterplan Museumsinsel.
 The renovations are based on plans by the architecture firm of O.M.
 Ungers.
 The hall that contains the Pergamon Altar will be closed until at least 2024.
 The north wing and the hall of Hellenistic architecture will also be closed.
 We apologize for any inconvenience.